janpetzold/az305-learning/README.md

 The Azure Import/Export service migrates large quantities of data between an on-premises location and an Azure storage account.
 By using the Import/Export service, you send and receive physical disks that contain your data between your on-premises location and an Azure datacenter.
 Import/export requires driveset and dataset CSV files.

 Azure Data Box is a physical migration service that helps transfer large amounts of data in a quick, inexpensive, and reliable way.
 The secure data transfer is accelerated by shipping you a proprietary Data Box storage device that has a maximum usable storage capacity of 80 terabytes.
 Data Box is ideally suited for transferring data sizes larger than 40 TBs where there is also limited network bandwidth (e.g. 100MBps).
+Databox Heavy supports up to 1 Petabyte of data transfer, DataBox Disk up to 35TB (via USB 3.0).
 Data Box is managed by Microsoft.
+EA and CSP subscriptions offer support Azure Data Box.

 Azure Table storage stores large amounts of structured data.
 Azure tables are a NoSQL datastore that accepts authenticated calls from inside and outside the Azure cloud.
 This enables you to use Azure tables to build your hybrid or multi-cloud solution and have your data always available.
 Azure tables are ideal for storing structured, non-relational data.
+They are also supported in General Purpose v1 accounts.

+The same endpoint of a storage account can be used for multiple services (Blob, File, Queue, Table).

 ## SQL & Analytics